 As Aby Watson quoted “some dyspraxics seem to crave motion as a result of being undersensitive to vestibular input and may seek out extra movement experiences in an effort to fuel their central nervous system with meaningful information.”
 (Watson, 2020, quoting Patrick 2015: 49)

 Stimming is the way I rock myself to sleep at night, grinding my pelvis into the mattress in figures of eight.
-It’s the way I pick at trees, bushes and blades of grass to tear along the fibrous seams; my need to pick off the labels on each bottle I drink from; the way I shred plastic cups, fumble with keys in my pocket and fold my body up like a contortionist, until my limbs tingle.
-Often they are movements that I carry shame around because I feel that I shouldn’t do them, but I can’t help it.
+It’s the way I pick at leaves and blades of grass to tear along the fibrous seams; my need to pick off the labels from bottles and shred plastic cups, fumble with keys in my pocket and fold my body up like a contortionist, until my limbs tingle.
+Often, they are movements that I carry shame around.
+I can feel like they are infantilising, distracting, irritating or weird.
+But I can’t help it.
 And once I start, I find it hard to stop.

 Sitting still can make me feel like my body, and the room with it, is spiralling in on itself, twisting inside out and upside down.
-In hindsight, this explains why the time I attempted a mindfulness meditation practice, I felt so physically uncomfortable with sitting still, I thought I was going to have a panic attack.
+The mindfulness practices that centre stillness such as body scanning or meditation can give me panic attacks.
 As such, my stimming movements ground me, enabling me to make sense of where my body is in three-dimensional space.

 As a child, I would take myself off to a quiet corner of the house where I would pour out a jar of beads onto the floor.
-I would spend hours running these beads through my fingers, whilst I thought up stories, characters, costumes, houses and landscapes.
-The repetitive movement and tactile sensory input would enable me to focus on these visualisations.
-I remember feeling a need for it.
+For hours I would run these beads through my fingers, combing through ideas and developing stories, characters and imaginary worlds.
+The repetitive movement and tactile sensory input was enabling me to think through these visualisations.
+I remember feeling a need for this.
 It calmed me and allowed me to tease out and give space to the ideas forming in my chaotic and creative mind.
 My family called it “thinking-in-fiddle”.
 I would seek out this activity in different settings - at my grandparents' house there was a box of buttons, and on beach holidays I would separate myself from the rest of the family to sit quietly, repeatedly sifting sand through my fingers, whilst murmuring through my ideas.
 As a teenager I became embarrassed of this behaviour and gradually phased it out.

 The replacement stim that dominated my adolescent years was that I endlessly combed through my hair with my fingers, tearing away at where I noticed the hairs splitting or breaking.
 I knew that it was antisocial, causing me to zone out of interaction and conversation with others, creating a curtain of hair over my eyes and in doing so, blocking out the world around me.
-Not only that, but it was ruining my hair.
-I did it anyway, I would turn to it during school work when I needed to think through a question or idea, but normally I would be so drawn into the mesmerising movement that my brain would leave the schoolwork behind.
+And of course, it was ruining my hair.
+I did it anyway.
+I turned to it during school work when I needed to think through a question or idea, but normally I would be so drawn into the mesmerising movement that my brain would leave the schoolwork behind.
 It occupied me on train and bus journeys, during family mealtimes, and contended with whatever film or TV programme I was watching.
 It became a constant battle as I hated myself for doing it but couldn’t stop myself.
 I knew it was off-putting to watch and it made me feel immature and alienated.